datahop/docs-website/docs/datahop_remove.md

 ### Synopsis

-"The commend is used to remove file/content from the datahop network by a simple tag"
+This command is used to remove file/content from the datahop network by a simple tag

 ```